NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 Inspection - Review the system requirements and requirements traceability to verify that all implemented functions are derived from documented and verifiable requirements.

 ---

+### SYS-008
+Requirement:
+The system shall exhibit defined and deterministic behavior for all normal operating conditions and specified fault conditions.

+Rationale:
+To enable comprehensive testing and validation of system behavior and to demonstrate that the system performs as intended.

+Verification Method:

+Test- Execute functional test cases covering normal operations and specified fault conditions, and verify that the observed system behavior matches the documented expected behavior.

+---